 Butter – Preparation and Benefits

+The first written reference of butter was found on an old limestone tablet that is 4500 plus years old.
 Butter is made by churning milk and separating the solids (butterfat) from the liquid (buttermilk).
 Butter contains a high concentration of fat that gives it its rich and creamy texture.
-Butter is often used as a substitute for oil in cooking, especially when it comes to sautéing vegetables because it adds a unique and pleasing flavour to foods.
+Butter is often used as a substitute for oil in cooking, especially when it comes to sautéing vegetables because it adds a unique and pleasing flavor to foods.
 It is an indispensable ingredient in baking as well.

-Despite being used extensively all over the world, butter as always been at the centre of controversy.
+Despite being used extensively all over the world, butter has always been at the center of controversy.
 Some claim that its fat content will amp up your cholesterol level, but did you know that it is not as villainous as it is portrayed to be?

 The benefits of butter include